rapidphp/laplus/README.md

 - Removed slug and file columns
 - Supports renames and changes a column at the same time
 - Added travels
+- Package resources

+Todo:
+- Rules
+- Boot all the models in bootstrap
+- Auto delete for hasMany
+- BelongsTo detect data type
+- Optimizing

 ## Features